 Computer Science & BusinessCourse Structure

-In the Senior Freshman (second) year, students take six mandatory business subjects (half year courses): Organisational Behaviour; Principles of marketing; Introduction to Accounting; Financial Analysis; Introduction to Finance; Introduction to Operations Management, Creative Thinking, Innovation and Entrepreneurial Action.
+In the Senior Freshman (second) year, students take six mandatory business subjects (half year courses): Organisational Behaviour, Principles of Marketing, Introduction to Accounting, Introduction to Finance, Introduction to Operations Management, Creative Thinking, Innovation and Entrepreneurial Action.